Jenny Wiley

-Jenny Wiley, born Jean "Jenny" Sellards (1760–1831), in Pennsylvania, was a pioneer woman who was taken captive by Native Americans in 1789, where she witnessed the death of her brother and children.
+Jenny Wiley, born Jean "Jenny" Sellards (1760–1831), in British Colonial America, was a pioneer woman who was taken captive by Native Americans in 1789, where she witnessed the death of her brother and children.
 She escaped after 11 months of captivity.
 Jenny Wiley State Resort Park in Prestonsburg, Kentucky is named in her honor.

 Early life

-Jenny Wiley was born to Hezekiah Sellards and Jean Brevard.
-Her family moved to Walkers Creek, in what is now Bland County, Virginia.
-In 1778, Jenny met and married Thomas Wiley, a Scots/Irish immigrant.
+Jenny Wiley was born to Hezekiah Sellards and a mother whose name is unknown.
+No records have been located naming the wife of Hezekiah Sellards and mother of Jenny.
+Her family moved to Walkers Creek area, in what is now Bland County, Virginia.
+In 1778, Jenny met and married Thomas Wiley, a Scots/Irish immigrant in 1779, near Walker's Station.

 Soon after, they built a cabin in which to live to raise a family.

 Capture

 On October 1, 1789, Thomas set out for a trading post with a horse heavy laden with ginseng to barter for domestic necessaries.
 That afternoon, Jenny's brother-in-law, John Borders, heard owl-call signals in the woods that made him suspect Native Americans were in the area and planning an attack.
 He warned his sister-in-law to take her children and leave the cabin, but Jenny first wanted to finish some household chores.

 A group of eleven Native Americans, composed of two Cherokees, three Shawnees, three Wyandots, and three Delawares, stormed the cabin.
-This was commonplace on the frontier, and would result in retaliatory attacks on Native villages.
 Jenny and her brother heard the attackers coming and tried to barricade the door, and also attempted to fight them off.
-They killed her younger brother of about fifteen years of age and her children, with the exception of her youngest child of about fifteen months.
-Jenny, who was expecting her fifth child, and the surviving child were then taken captive.
+They killed her younger brother of about fifteen years of age and three of her children; they initially spared her youngest child of about fifteen months.
+Jenny, who was expecting her fifth child, and the surviving child, were then taken captive.
 There was some dispute amongst her captors about whether to kill her and her baby as they were slowing down the party, but they kept her and her baby alive until the baby became ill.
-At that point the captors killed the child while Jenny slept.
-She gave birth shortly thereafter, but that child was also murdered by scalping.
+The captors killed the child while Jenny slept.
+She gave birth shortly thereafter, but that child was also murdered, by scalping.
 The test was to put the baby on a piece of wood and send it down the river; if it cried, they would scalp it.
 If it did not cry, it would be allowed to live.